Utilities and I/O

 Shared numerical helpers.

-- OpenPinch.utils.miscellaneous.delta_vals(x, descending_vals=True)[source]
+- OpenPinch.analysis.numerics.delta_vals(x, descending_vals=True)[source]

 Compute difference between successive entries in a column.

-- OpenPinch.utils.miscellaneous.delta_with_zero_at_start(x)[source]
+- OpenPinch.analysis.numerics.delta_with_zero_at_start(x)[source]

 Compute successive differences and prepend a zero entry.

-- OpenPinch.utils.miscellaneous.g_ineq_penalty(g, *, eta=0.01, rho=10, form='square')[source]
+- OpenPinch.analysis.numerics.g_ineq_penalty(g, *, eta=0.01, rho=10, form=PenaltyForm.SQUARE)[source]

 Return a penalty value for an inequality-constraint residual.

-- OpenPinch.utils.miscellaneous.interp_with_plateaus(h_vals, t_vals, targets, side, tol=1e-06)[source]
+- OpenPinch.analysis.numerics.interp_with_plateaus(h_vals, t_vals, targets, side, tol=1e-06)[source]

 Interpolate temperatures while respecting vertical curve segments.

-- OpenPinch.utils.miscellaneous.linear_interpolation(xi, x1, x2, y1, y2)[source]
+- OpenPinch.analysis.numerics.linear_interpolation(xi, x1, x2, y1, y2)[source]

 Estimate

-yatxiusing two known points and linear interpolation.
+yatxiusing two known points and linear interpolation.- Parameters:

-- OpenPinch.utils.miscellaneous.make_monotonic(h_vals, side, tol=1e-06)[source]
+- OpenPinch.analysis.numerics.make_monotonic(h_vals, side, tol=1e-06)[source]

 Adjust repeated values to become strictly increasing for interpolation.